imrefazekas/connect-rest/README.md

 ## Changelog

+- 0.0.41: listener for populated measurements can be set
 - 0.0.40: monitoring services (bus) added
 - 0.0.3X: minor fixes, refined documentation
 - 0.0.28.29: a case when mandatory parameter follows optional(s) has been fixed